 Basically, APIs are conduits between different pieces of software, while SDKs are more complete out-of-the-box solutions that include all the components you’d need to create a specific type of software.

-Stream’s Chat API and SDKs are a great example of how the two concepts overlap.
+Stream’s Messaging API and Chat SDKs are a great example of how the two concepts overlap.
 Used for developing chat interfaces across a number of different platforms and app categories, our SDKs include tutorials in a variety of popular front-end languages along with a chat UI kit with five unique front-end designs appropriate for different use cases.
-Any combination of these SDK components used to implement chat will always layer on top of the same core Chat API.
-Some teams prefer to develop their own custom front-end components from scratch, using only the Stream Chat API but not our SDKs.
-The opposite isn’t possible — think of the Chat API as the foundation of any chat software you’d build; your gateway to utilize and communicate with our back-end infrastructure.
+Any combination of these SDK components used to implement chat will always layer on top of the same core API.
+Some teams prefer to develop their own custom front-end components from scratch, using only the API but not our SDKs.
+The opposite isn’t possible — think of the API as the foundation of any chat software you’d build; your gateway to utilize and communicate with our back-end infrastructure.